max630/git-rehi/README.md

-# git-rebase2, advanced rebaser
+# git-rehi, history editor

+Takes a history and reruns it, optionally with modifications.

 Done to some usable state.
 See _Usage_ section later for reference.
-Bug reports and wishes tracked here: https://github.com/max630/git-rebase2
+Bug reports and wishes tracked here: https://github.com/max630/git-rehi

 **SAFETY NOTES**: Note that it is an experimental software.
 You'd better have a backup if you run it at a valuable repository, for example it should be cloned